Wretched, terrible, destructive year, the remnants of the people alone remain."

 Not even royalty was spared: Joan of England died after contracting the plague, changing the course of European royalty.
 One English survivor of the plague, reflecting on the Black Death in 1348-1349 scrawled on a church wall in St Mary's, Ashwell, Hertfordshire, "Wretched, terrible, destructive year, the remnants of the people alone remain."

-The next black death could catch us all unaware.
+The next black death or virus could catch us all unaware.
 A major pandemic the likes that we have not seen nor experienced could cripple nations, shuttering major facilities, closing cities, and causing anarchy.

 The trends of globalisation are increasing the risk of the emergence or re-emergence of zoonotic disease due to the movement of people and goods.
 Bill Gates has repeatedly warned that the world is not ready and that a global pandemic could kill as many as 30 million people in a timeframe of just six months.